sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 Metrics in whatever agile methodology you choose to use are not meant for higher management, but rather as a tool for the team to auto evaluate and improve recursively.

-It is recommended to implement early on metrics (choosen by the team) in order to get feedbacks on your process.
+It is recommended to implement early on metrics (chosen by the team) in order to get feedback on your process.
 It can be good indicator of:

 - Your Sprint health (changes in the sprint backlog)
 - The number of blocked item